Free (Rick Astley album)

-Free is Rick Astley's third studio album, released on 12 March 1991 by RCA Records.
+Free is the third studio album by English singer Rick Astley, released on 18 February 1991 by RCA Records.
 It was his first album not to be produced by the noted production team of Stock Aitken Waterman.
-It gave Astley another hit single in the ballad "Cry for Help", which became a Top 10 in both the UK and US.
+It gave Astley another hit single in the ballad "Cry for Help", which became a Top 10 hit in both the UK and US.
 Further singles "Move Right Out" and "Never Knew Love" were less successful.
 Free reached the UK Top 10 and the US Top 40 and marked the end of a successful four-year period for Astley.